wehlutyk/thesis/content/1-introduction.md

 ARGUE/EXPAND

+- up to now, empirical approaches fall into three categories: experimental transmission chains on simple content, compilation of historical works or data, social network data analysis
+- each has its problems: transmission chains are on excessively simple content, historical compilations miss the variety of situations (lose detail) and are hard-put to distinguish explanations, social network analysis doesn't look at cognitive factors

 - my focus will be on short utterances, bringing case studies of two types, one of each
 - in-vivo, where there is huge complexity, but it's ecological
 - in-vitro, where one can control the complexity a little, but you have to set a task and anything you do is subject to that choice
 - I choose this for two main reasons: first, the availability of data, or relative ease in collecting it (though we'll discuss that).
 Second, language is at the core of the criticisms on CAT, so it's a good way to go to tease approaches apart.
 - discuss the usefulness of those cases for CAT (and vice versa): does it help capture and account for the phenomena?
 And above all, do we observe attraction/convergence in these case studies?
 If not why not?
 Do we transform meaning in a particular fashion given a particular situation, and if such effects are observed can they be somehow generalised?
+- show how developing these experiments helps:
+  - (1) formulate existing questions in more detail, and possibly ask new questions: convergence becomes a concrete question with real measures in these experiments, obstacles to or inappropriateness of convergence can become evident also
-- show how developing these experiments helps show the pain-points and problems in CAT.
+  - (2) show the pain-points and problems in CAT.
 Notably:
     - the question of what information is, i.e. the information dualism of representations
       - -> level of description for convergence/transformation (can't decide on a principled level)
       - -> interpretation and meaning
     - taking context & environment into account, which is tackled by RT and Niche Construction, although that may not be enough, as it can maintain the dualism of nature/culture (might follow from the information dualism), even if you believe that it started early in biological evolution

 OUTLINE